 Charles’ “little project” has become known across the country as the Career Academy Model.
 This thriving national model has been the focus of numerous research studies, and has spawned organizations and associations that support, study and implement academies across the country.

 Since 1969, Philadelphia Academies has partnered with Philadelphia Schools and local businesses to transform students’ experiences through relevant career-connected learning that makes them ready for both college and career.
 Now, rooted in our founders’ principles, we look to the future and move to the next stage of organizational growth.
-We are excited to expand beyond just Career Academies to also provide career-connected learning through Work-Based Learning Strategies, Career Pathway Development, and Pre-Apprenticeship Bridge Programs, as well as Data Supports, Freshman Success services, and the creation of a full K-12 grade career-connected continuum, as we work to provide opportunities not just to high school students but elementary schools as well.
+We are excited to expand beyond just Career Academies to also provide career-connected learning through Work-Based Learning Strategies, Career Pathway Development, and Pre-Apprenticeship Bridge Programs, as well as Industry Organizing and 9th Grade Success Networks.

 We are not a school.

-As a nonprofit youth development provider, we use our almost 50 years of programming expertise and best practices to support career-connected learning in our partner schools.
+As a nonprofit, we use our almost 50 years of programming expertise and best practices to support career-connected learning in our partner schools.
 Bringing together schools, industry, and higher education, we leverage our relationships and knowledge to transform learning so that young people are prepared for in-demand careers and/or post-secondary education upon graduating high school.